Hinduism

 The spine of Sanatana Dharma contains the following vertebras (ancient texts):

-I. Shruti (Sruti), the God's word (a cosmic sound of the Truth that was once heard).
-These are the four Vedas:
+I. Shruti (Sruti), the God's word (the cosmic sound of Truth that was once heard):

 1. Rig Veda, 2.
 Yajur Veda, 3.
 Sama Veda, 4.
 Atharva Veda